chriselion/cel-takehome/README.md

 When the container is running, in another terminal, you can run `python end_to_end.py` to make some example requests against it.

+This was only tested on MacOS; the Docker networking might be slightly different on other OS's.

 ## API
 `POST /location` accepts a JSON body with the format
 ```json